 It is believed that vCJD is caused by proteins called prions.
 Prions are normal proteins in the body.
 These prions may fold up in a way that is not normal.
 This can change them into the protein that causes the illness.
-The build up of these prions may be linked to from vCJD.
+The buildup of these prions may be linked to vCJD.

 |The Nervous System|

 |Copyright © Nucleus Medical Media, Inc.|

-After you are exposed, it can take up to 20 years until you feel sick.
-Symptoms can follow these three phases:
+After a person is exposed, it can take up to 20 years until they feel sick.
+Problems get worse over time and include:

-- Early phase (0 to 6 months)—mental health problems, such as depression, anxiety , withdrawal, memory problems, and difficulty pronouncing words
+- Early phase (0 to 6 months)—mental health problems, such as depression, anxiety , withdrawal, memory problems, and trouble speaking

-- Middle phase—neurological problems, such as problems with walking and coordination, muscle jerks and stiffness, and a hard time speaking
+- Middle phase—nervous system problems, such as difficulty with walking and coordination, muscle jerking and stiffness, and a hard time speaking

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.